luwutyl/niriwm/README.md

 stow \
 ranger \
 kitty \
-zsh(for zsh plugin zsh-syntax-highlighting, and theme powerlevel10k)
+zsh(for zsh plugin zsh-syntax-highlighting, and theme powerlevel10k) \
+playerctl

 ## Installation
 1. Create a folder ".dotfiles" in your home directory.